 Preventing Dental Caries: School-Based Dental Sealant Delivery Programs

 Dental (pit and fissure) sealants are clear or opaque plastic resinous materials applied to the chewing surfaces of the back teeth to prevent dental caries (tooth decay).
 School-based dental sealant delivery programs provide dental sealants to students either onsite at schools (using portable dental equipment) or offsite in dental clinics.
 These programs often target schools in low socioeconomic status (SES) neighborhoods, often identified based on the percentage of children eligible for the federal free or reduced-price meal programs.
-Some programs may target individuals within a school, based on their risk for caries.
+Some programs may target individuals within a school, based on their risk for tooth decay.